Buffalo Academy of the Sacred Heart

 Ski Club offers a great outdoor winter activity for those students who enjoy the thrill of the slopes.
 Students ski at Holiday Valley on Friday evenings through the St Joe’s Ski Club.

 Spanish/French Club offers exposure to the Spanish and French speaking world and its cultures in a fun environment.
 It looks beyond the Foreign Language classrooms and encourages the understanding of diversity of other people and cultures.
+Meetings are held monthly.

 Torch publishes the school newspaper, which contains articles about issues and events occurring within SHA, our community, and the nation.
 Students are responsible for all stages of the production process, from research and writing, to layout and editing, to printing and distribution.
+The writing staff meets each quarter prior to publication.